Mobile Internet Destroys Wireless Carriers

 In the United States, AT&T, ignoring customer concerns, was the first to go, as soon as the WCC discovered they had deliberately conspired to destroy competition.

 Verizon’s and other carriers’ continued confrontations with Congress and the WCC brought them to their knees.
-Consumers switched to Wimax, backhauled to the mobile Internet, to mobile satellite services.
+Consumers switched to Wimax, back hauled to mobile satellite services.
 Cell towers rusted, antennas falling to the ground.

 Surprisingly, Sprint changed its business model, morphing into a global communications provider to 80 nations.
 In the United States, wireless broadband served all citizens.